 - Ensure that, in all our fields of activity, digital technology is designed, made available and used in a responsible and sustainable way;

 - Strengthen the freedom and security of digital tools and services used by individuals and businesses;

 - Deploy innovative technologies and services everywhere and for everyone, thanks to our Group’s committed and expert teams.

-Finally, being an Orange shareholder means making an investment into our future profitability and benefiting from two fundamental rights: the right to vote at our annual Shareholders’ Meeting and the right to receive an annual dividend on profits distributed by the company.
+Finally, being an Orange shareholder means making an investment into our future profitability and benefiting from two fundamental rights: the right to vote at our annual Shareholders’ Meeting and the right to receive a dividend that corresponds to profits distributed by the company.

 As an Orange shareholder, there are three different ways to hold your shares.